 The next way you can grind your coffee beans without a grinder is to use a mortar and pestle.
 This is an ancient way of grinding spices and herbs, and it works great for coffee beans!

 How to Use A Mortar And Pestle:

-- Start by measuring out the amount of coffee beans you need.
+- Start by measuring out the number of coffee beans you need.
 Then, add them to the mortar.

 - Use the pestle to break the beans up into coffee grounds.